-1. We use human logic or past experience when we need fresh divine revelation.

-2. We block problems from our minds when we need divine solutions.

-3. We escape reality and avoid God when we need communion with Him for divine power.
+- 1. Using human logic or past experience when we need fresh divine revelation. - 2.
+Blocking problems from our minds when we need divine solutions. - 3.
+Escaping reality and avoiding God when we need communion with God for divine power.

 Zechariah helps us to focus on what really matters when we are tempted to use substitutes.
 After many years away, the exiles had finally returned from Babylon and immediately began to rebuild the temple.
 But there was an incredible amount of opposition to this (some background can be found in Ezra 4-6).
-So, Zechariah came with this message of encouragement to Zerubbabel, who was leading the work.
+So Zechariah came with this message of encouragement to Zerubbabel, who was leading the work.

-Read this message in Zechariah 4.
-What does God mean in Zechariah 4:6?
+Read this message in Zechariah 4:1-14.
+What does God mean in verse 6?
 How could the completion of a building project be affected by the Holy Spirit?
 What does this teach us about the relationship between the Holy Spirit and the practical things that we do?

-God did not prevent the opposition to the temple or spare Zerubbabel from the stress of dealing with it.
+God did not prevent the opposition to the temple nor spare Zerubbabel from the stress of dealing with it.
 And God will not always protect us from opposition.
 But when opposition comes, God may use it as a crucible to teach us to depend on Him.